 Tables 6 and 7 identify current program priority projects in the near and longterm, respectively.
-Near-term projects anticipated between 2017 and 2020 are shown on Table 6, while long-term projects scheduled for 2021 through 2027 are shown on Table 7.
-Planning work for the Grant Line and Kasson Road Improvements Study began Spring 2014 and is expected to be completed in 2018.
+Near-term projects anticipated between 2018 and 2021 are shown on Table 6, while long-term projects scheduled for 2022 through 2028 are shown on Table 7.
+Planning work for the Grant Line and Kasson Road Improvements Study began Spring 2014, and is expected to be completed by December 2018.
+Final design is expected to begin in early 2019, with constructed projected to start in fiscal year 2021-22.